Andre Berto vs. Victor Ortiz

-Andre Berto vs. Victor Ortiz was a welterweight world title fight that aired on HBO's World Championship Boxing on April 16, 2011.
-As part of an HBO televised broadcast, the split-site double-header included WBA junior welterweight Championship Amir Khan vs. Paul McCloskey, Khan fighting from his native England.
+Andre Berto vs. Victor Ortiz was a professional boxing match contested on April 16, 2011, for the WBC Welterweight championship.

+As part of an HBO World Championship Boxing broadcast, the split-site double-header included WBA junior welterweight Championship Amir Khan vs. Paul McCloskey, Khan fighting from his native England.

-Build Up
+Background

 Berto came off a TKO victory over Freddy Hernandez.
 Berto successfully defended his WBC welterweight title, stopping Hernandez at 2:07 of the first round.
 He hammered Hernandez (29-2) with a left hook, then floored him with a straight right during the co-feature fight of the Juan Manuel Marquez-Michael Katsidis lightweight championship bout.

 While Ortiz's last battle ended up being a draw against Lamont Peterson that could have delay that desire on the Amir Khan-Marcos Maidana junior welterweight title fight undercard.
 Peterson went down for the first time from a right hand that finished a four-punch combination.
 Peterson got up quickly and did not appear hurt.
 But he was moments later from another punch and he grabbed on to Ortiz as they tumbled to the mat.

 Both Andre Berto and Victor Ortiz were considered by some as two of the hottest prospects in any division.

 Both rapper 50 Cent and #2 P4P boxer in the world Floyd Mayweather Jr. were sitting in ring side.